nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Programmable:** Pertaining to the programmable nature of DNA bricks, where their assembly and the resulting structures can be precisely engineered.

-### Expanded Definition and Usage\nDNA bricks are a pivotal innovation within the field of DNA nanotechnology, enabling scientists to design and construct intricate and highly specific nanopatterns.
+### Expanded Definition and Usage:
+DNA bricks are a pivotal innovation within the field of DNA nanotechnology, enabling scientists to design and construct intricate and highly specific nanopatterns.
 Each DNA brick is composed of multiple DNA strands designed to hybridize with other bricks, creating a robust and predictable assembly pathway.
 This technology allows for the construction of 2D and 3D shapes, which can be further customized to carry out specific tasks in biomedical applications, nanoelectronics, and beyond.
 The modularity and programmability of DNA bricks make them exceptionally useful for applications that require high precision and adaptability, such as targeted drug delivery systems, biosensors, and molecular computing devices.